rks101/eglinux/README.md

 ```

 Take a closer look at the ps output, notice the process ID (PID) and parent process ID (PPID).
-PID 0 and 1 are not listed under the ps output.
-You see PPID 1 and 2 a lot more often.
+PID 0 (swapper) is not listed under the ps output.
+You see PPID 1 (init/systemd) and 2 (kthreadd) a lot more often.
 ```
 $ ps -aef
 UID          PID    PPID  C STIME TTY          TIME CMD